pintergreg/dissertation/content/en/docs/social_sensing/index.md

 After the match, there was a significant increase in the activity in some other sites.
 These sites were (mostly) around the Grand Boulevard, where the fans marched and celebrated the advancement of the national football team to the knockout phase.

 Figure <a href="/docs/social_sensing#fig:post_match_festival">5.5</a> shows the spatial distribution of this social event using Voronoi polygons generated around the base stations locations.
 The polygons are colored by the mobile phone network activity increase at 20:15, compared to the weekday activity average.
-For the comparison, the standard score [^2] was determined for every base station with a 5-minute temporal aggregation.
+For the comparison, the standard scor[^2] was determined for every base station with a 5-minute temporal aggregation.
 The darker colors indicate the higher activity surplus in an area.
 The figure also denotes the three main fan zones in the area, the routes of the fans by arrows, and the affected streets by thicker lines.

 <figure id="fig:post_match_festival_timeseries">
 <img src="euro2016/post_match_festival_timeseries.png" alt="Cell activities, in Budapest downtown, on the day of the Hungary vs. Portugal football match (June 22, 2016).
 The highlighted cell covers mostly the Szabadság square, where one of the main fan zone was set up.">